mcosovic/JuliaGrid.jl/docs/src/tutorials/powerFlowSolution.md

 julia> result.algorithm.reactive.scaling
 ```

-To solve the AC power flow and obtain bus voltage magnitudes and angles, JuliaGrid provides the following function sequence:
+To solve the AC power flow and obtain bus voltage magnitudes and angles, JuliaGrid provides the following sequence of functions:
 ```julia-repl
 stopping = result.algorithm.iteration.stopping
 for i = 1:100